 Last weekend saw the whole Rainbow Lodge guiding team head up to Tumut (NSW) for the final competition of the calendar season.
 We were all keen to get in some final competition fishing before going away in representative teams in a few months.
 The lure of a river only competition is also a huge drawcard, pardon the pun.

 I would describe the fishing as fantastic but patchy, on account of schooling rainbows.
 If they were in your beat you were likely to catch good numbers but if not, you were struggling to catch fish in the 2 hour session.
 If you were to fish the river socially with access anywhere, you would have a great day walking past the runs with few fish and capitalising on the runs where they were plentiful.
 On the Saturday morning session Tom Jarman and myself each drew good beats catching 14 and 26 fish respectively.
 Only 22 of my 26 reached the 16cm minimum limit and I’m not sure how many undersized ones Tom landed.
 Basically the fishing was awesome!
 Christopher Bassano caught 7 in the first session, by far the most to come off that beat all competition, all of which measured 40cm+ and he dropped one about 65cm at the net!
 So there were some very good fish about too.
 The flies that worked varied widely.
 I caught all but 2 of my fish in the competition on a dark nymph with a copper bead, while Craig Coltman (3rd) tells me he caught all of his on a flashy silver beaded fly.
 Most competitors were fishing either French or Czech styles of nymphing with the Czech style proving more efficient on the aggressive little rainbows.
-The true form of this czech style has only recently hit our competition scene after last years Martin Droz run masterclasses down in Tasmania and boy has it made a difference I hear that Martin will be returning this November to run a few more seminars and I can't wait to get there.
+The true form of this czech style has only recently hit our competition scene due to the influence on Martin Droz.

 As the competition played out it became apparent that the fish would hold up in a variety of different water types, which was a little unusual.
 More commonly you will tend to find them concentrating in similar water types, all in waste deep runs for example or all under overhanging willows.
 In my first beat they were all in the beautiful waste deep runs, however the following morning I found most of them in 10cm of water on gravel shelves leading down into the runs.